Carolyn Yerkes Associate Professor

 Ph.D., Columbia University, 2012; M.Arch., Princeton University, 2005

-Now Yerkes is working on a book about early modern architectural experiments.
+In addition to further research on architectural drawings and on Piranesi, other topics that have interested Yerkes lately include staircases, echo chambers, lost architectural fragments, inscriptions, printing technologies, subterranean construction, and architects’ letters.
+Now she is working on a book about early modern architectural experiments.
 The book examines how architects used buildings to explore the natural world, including such phenomena as acoustical echoes, gravity, optics, and time.
-Another study in progress, entitled “From Solomon to Sonograms,” deals with the juridical anomaly of forced looking in episodes when images are a form of punishment.

 Yerkes joined Princeton’s faculty in 2014.
 Before that she was curator of rare books at Columbia’s Avery Architectural and Fine Arts Library.
 She also taught classes in art history and architecture in Columbia’s Department of Art History and Archaeology.
 At Princeton, she is a Faculty Fellow of Rockefeller College.

 Yerkes is interested in advising graduate students pursuing dissertations across the field of Early Modern Architecture.

 Piranesi Unbound.
 With Heather Hyde Minor.
 Princeton University Press, 2020.

 Drawing after Architecture: Renaissance Architectural Drawings and Their Reception.
 Marsilio, 2017.